 The genus Carpobrotus (karpos means fruit; brota means edible things in Greek), is made up of succulent plants that have procumbent branches that creep along the ground.
 The plants form a mat of strong-growing and attractive leaves, stems and flowers.
 The plants fare best in full sunlight and perform ground cover and retention functions against erosion.

 The flowers are daisy-like and the edible fruits are sought after by animals and humans alike, commonly called suurvy in Afrikaans (sour fig).
-The species popular for making jam, Carpobrotus deliciosus, is commonly called gaukum, probably a word from a (nearly) lost indigenous San or Khoi language (Smith, et al, 1998).
+The species popular for making jam, Carpobrotus deliciosus, is commonly called gaukum, probably a word from a (nearly) lost indigenous Khoi language (Smith, et al, 1998; Van Wyk and Gericke, 2000).